-We evaluated models on few-shot (3-shot) and zero-shot settings.
-In bias analysis, the influence of prompting has been discussed in English~\cite{si2022prompting}.
-Inspired with the previous work, we used three versions of prompts (see Appendix \ref{section:prompt}).
-In addition to the basic prompt (basicP), the unkP prompt is the prompt augmented with the text that warns against biases and prejudices stemming from social biases, and instructs to answer with an unknown label\footnote{We used various vocabularies to describe the unknown label in JBBQ.
-In the unkP prompt, we selected 未定 to describe the unknown label, which is the most frequent word in answer choices.} for questions where the answer cannot be determined from the context.
-The paraP prompt modifies the explanation of the unknown label by using expressions that do not appear in JBBQ.
+We evaluated the models using few-shot (3-shot) and zero-shot settings.
+In bias analysis, previous studies have discussed the influence of prompting in English~\cite{si2022prompting,shaikh-etal-2023-second,turpin2023language,Hida2024}.
+Inspired by this previous work, we used three versions of prompt settings: basic prompts (basicP), paraphrased prompts (paraP), and chain-of-thought (CoT) prompts (see Appendix~\ref{section:prompt}).
+The paraP prompt is the basic prompt augmented with text that warns against harmful biases and prejudices stemming from social biases and instructs the reader to answer with an unknown label\footnote{We used various vocabularies to describe the unknown label in JBBQ; the paraP prompt explains the unknown label by using expressions that do not appear in JBBQ.} for questions to which the answer cannot be determined from the context.